jrfnl/clearPHP/_rules/good-practices/use-foreach.md

 While the two alternatives are still available, and may even be faster in edge cases, it is recommended to always use `foreach`.

 `foreach` takes charge of looping over the array, whatever its size.
-It eliminates the need of the use of `count()` in the `for` loop, and assigns the values into handy variables.
+It eliminates the need for `count()` in the `for` loop, and assigns the values into handy variables.

 Besides, `foreach` may be used with more complex structures, including iterators or generators.